Happy Halloween, my friends! The spirits are soaring and the candy will be flowing, so let’s look at the final issue of the mini-series known as…

 Afterwards, Percival blames himself for letting her head into the cabin where the vampire family was waiting.
 After becoming even more distraught on the fact that the Holy Grail’s waters couldn’t cure his sister of her vampirism, he runs away as Arthur is told to “let him go”.

 Later, Dracula and Lancelot begin to prep their battle strategy.
 They discover a prime battlefield at Camlann where they plan to engage King Arthur and his knights.
 Once dawn arrives, Dracula will have his army hide in the thick trees for shade.
 While the dead are being carried away, they’ll re-engage at noon while Morgana attacks Camelot.
 Lancelot questions the plan since the sun will still be shining, but Dracula reassures him that the light “will turn to darkness”.
 Meanwhile, King Arthur and his men look over Camlann for the upcoming battle.
 There is a similarity with Dracula’s plan: Fight until dawn where the army of darkness will hide underneath the thick tree.
-Fortunately, Arthur anticipates a secondary force will coming to attack Camelot.
+Fortunately, Arthur anticipates a secondary force will be coming to attack Camelot.
 As such, he plans on having Merlin stay behind to guard the castle.

 We then have a quick scene where Merlin discovers a trail of blood going up the stairs.
 He follows it until he discovers Percival’s corpse, implying that he took his own life after feeling completely distraught about not being able to save Amide.

 Later, the knights prep themselves for the fight ahead by wearing holy armor and arming themselves with stakes & holy water in addition to their swords.
 From there, King Arthur comes in and gives a rousing speech to Bedivere, Lamorak and the knights.
 After informing them that they’ll be fighting in Camlann, he fires up his remaining Knights of the Round Table with the promise of winning for Britannia and Camelot.